ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 - :ref:`See the metrics graphs <dash-workflow-critial-system-metrics>` (requires Prometheus and Grafana to be deployed).
 - :ref:`See the progress of your job <dash-workflow-job-progress>`.
-- :ref:`Find the logs or error messages of failed tasks or actors <dash-workflow-failed-tasks>`.
+- :ref:`Find the application logs or error messages of failed tasks or actors <dash-workflow-logs>`.
 - :ref:`Profile, trace dump, and visualize the timeline of the Ray jobs, tasks, or actors <dashboard-profiling>`.
 - :ref:`Analyze the CPU and memory usage of the cluster, tasks and actors <dash-workflow-cpu-memory-analysis>`.
 - :ref:`See individual state of task, actor, placement group <dash-workflow-state-apis>`, and :ref:`nodes (machines) <dash-node-view>` which is equivalent to :ref:`Ray state APIs <state-api-overview-ref>`.